Create and Submit Single IAP items

-Note: You need to create an app on the Developer Portal before you can add In-App Purchase items to that app.
+Note: You need to create an app on the Developer Console before you can add In-App Purchase items to that app.

 To create an in-app item:

-Navigate to your in-progress app on the Developer Portal:
+Navigate to your in-progress app on the Developer Console:

-- Log in to your developer account on the Developer Portal.
+- Log in to your developer account on the Developer Console.

 - Navigate to the Apps & Services tab to see your apps.